Unforgettable stories and memories, through audio, video, documents and much more.

-- Handling is a version of F Sharp which is an early version of The Musical Box even though here Tony Banks adds an organ part to Ant & Mike's 12 string guitars.
+- Handling is a version of F Sharp which is an early version of The Musical Box although Tony Banks adds an organ part to Ant & Mike's 12-string guitars here.

 - resignation includes parts of a track from that period called Peace that Genesis have never used elsewhere.

 The project is not successful, the TV program was never made: the TV documentary is lost, while the audio tapes they recorded were for 15 years before returning to the hands of the Genesis themselves.

 Direct result of this Session was that Paul Samwell-Smith asked Peter Gabriel to play the flute in the piece Katmandu that he was producing for Cat Stevens.